formkit/docs-content/essentials/core.md

 ## Architecture

-The functionality of FormKit core is not exposed to your application via a centralized instance but rather a distributed set of "nodes" with each input owning its own instance.
+The functionality of FormKit core is not exposed to your application via a centralized instance but rather a distributed set of "nodes" where each node represents a single input.

-HTML DOM structure is simply a [general tree](https://opendsa-server.cs.vt.edu/ODSA/Books/Everything/html/GenTreeIntro.html) and FormKit core nodes mirror this structure.
-For example, a simple login form could be drawn as the following graph:
+This mirrors HTML — in fact DOM structure is actually a [general tree](https://opendsa-server.cs.vt.edu/ODSA/Books/Everything/html/GenTreeIntro.html) and FormKit core nodes reflect this structure.
+For example, a simple login form could be drawn as the following tree graph:

 <simple-tree></simple-tree>

 In this diagram, a `form` node is a parent to three child nodes — `email`, `password` and `submit`.
-Each input in the graph "owns" a FormKit core node complete with it's own options, configuration, props, events, plugins, lifecycle hooks etc. This architecture ensures that FormKit’s primary features are decoupled from the rendering framework (Vue) — a key to it’s blazing fast performance.
+Each input component in the graph "owns" a FormKit core node, and each node contains it's own options, configuration, props, events, plugins, lifecycle hooks etc. This architecture ensures that FormKit’s primary features are decoupled from the rendering framework (Vue) — a key to reducing side effects and maintaining blazing fast performance.

-Additionally, these decentralized nodes allow for tremendous flexibility.
-For example — one form could use different plugins than the rest of your application, a group input could modify the configuration it’s sub-inputs, and validation rules can be written to use props from another input.
+Additionally, this decentralized architecture allows for tremendous flexibility.
+For example — one form could use different plugins than the rest of your application, a group input could modify the configuration it’s sub-inputs, and validation rules can even be written to use props from another input.

 ## Node